CSS-Electronics/canedge-google-cloud-terraform/README.md

 Replace:
 - `YOUR_PROJECT_ID` with your Google Cloud project ID
 - `YOUR_INPUT_BUCKET_NAME` with your input bucket name
-- `YOUR_UNIQUE_ID` with the same unique identifier used in the previous step
+- `YOUR_UNIQUE_ID` with the same unique identifier used in the previous step (e.g. `datalake1`)
 - `YOUR_DATASET_NAME` with your desired BigQuery dataset name (e.g. `dataset1`)
 - `YOUR_FUNCTION_ZIP` with the BigQuery function ZIP file name (e.g. `bigquery-map-tables-v1.1.0.zip`)
+  - *Download the ZIP from the [CANedge Intro](https://www.csselectronics.com/pages/can-bus-hardware-software-docs) (Process/MF4 decoders/Parquet data lake - interfaces/Google)*

+> [!NOTE]
+> Make sure to upload the ZIP to your input bucket root before deployment

 ----------